Do you have a question about our dog boarding and grooming services? Check out our dog boarding FAQ below!

 Please keep in mind that when pets are away from home they sometimes will chew or have accidents on their bedding.
-If there is a possibility your pet will chew on fabric please don’t bring anything like a stuffed toy or blanket as this can create a serious health hazard requiring emergency surgery if they swallow the stuffing or fabric.
+A stuffed toy or blanket can create a serious health hazard requiring emergency surgery if they swallow the stuffing, fabric or the squeaker.
 Vets see many pets because of an obstruction created from swallowing stuffing from toys or blankets.

 We strongly recommend that you bring your pet’s food.
 Whenever a pets food is changed it should be done gradually mixing in the old with the new over several days.
-An abrupt change in diet can cause diarrhea and even make your pet sick.
+An abrupt change in diet can cause intestinal problems.

 Can you administer my pet’s medication?

 Yes, we do this regularly.
 All medications are carefully labeled and given at the appropriate time.
 Unlike many kennels, we do not charge extra to administer any medications.

 Tell me more about your kennels.